mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 That is characteristic of a human being.
 Birds or dogs don’t think in that way.
 When they feel hungry, they just bite, just eat. *[Laughter.]*

 Dogs, they bark at you.
 When you pass a certain home, immediately they appear and bark at you.
 I don’t like the dog barking at me.
 But, nothing to do.
-Sometimes, well, just one word, a very simple word, you can stop it; don’t give a gentle word, just a simple word: “*shut up*”. *[Laughter.]*
+Sometimes, well, just one word, a very simple word can stop it; don’t give a gentle word, just a simple word: “*shut up*”. *[Laughter.]*

 *[Tape change.]*

-... stop them barking, you say, “shut up.”
+... [to] stop them barking, you say, “shut up.”
 That’s enough.

 A dog ... just barks at you.
 This is a dog.
 No problem.
 But can you bark at people like that? *[Laughter.]* Of course, you can do it.
 I can bark at you like this.
 But immediately I say, “Why do you bark at them?
 What do you mean?
 What do you mean by barking?”
 You start to think.
 Don’t you think so?